 He is currently working with Mental Ideas on a series of short films depicting mental health conditions in an art-house style, blending contemporary dance, music and poetry with an acting narrative.
-The first of these short films, Transference: A Bipolar Love Story, is now being co-produced by Contro Vento Filmsand Mental Ideas as a feature-length film.
+The first of these short films inspired a collaboration between Contro Vento Films and Mental Ideas co-producing Transference: A Bipolar Love Story (2020) as a feature-length film.

 Raff’s been affected by mental illness throughout his life.
 Raff’s father had bipolar disorder and he is drawn to playing sympathetic delusional characters with a manic edge.
-Raff’s films are sure to be highlights of the Brainstorm Film Festival and we are thrilled to have him on board as an ambassador.
+Raff’s films are sure to be highlights of our inaugural Film Festival and we are so excited to have him on board as an ambassador.

-Partner and ambassador James Daly is co-founder and CEO of Greenhouse Media(GMI), a dynamic media finance and film production company based in the UK.
+Partner and ambassador James Daly is co-founder and CEO of Clever Films, a film company based in the UK.
 A shrewd financial director with a creative soul, James intricately understands both sides of the film industry.
 Unlike other production companies, James’ focus is on fully financing film and media projects in-house and drawing on his long-term relationships with distributors.

 James’ passion and commitment to social responsibility is something he’s incredibly proud of and has placed at the heart of all his company’s endeavors.
-In doing so, he’s created a powerful platform to raise marginalized voices, exploring and assisting global causes which benefit from GMI’s support and opportunities each year.
-As an ambassador, James intends to work closely with Brainstorm on all aspects of film & media production and distribution, offering his expertise and creating empowering opportunities for our global creative community to engage with the widest audience.
+In doing so, he’s created a powerful platform to raise marginalized voices, exploring and assisting global causes which benefit from his support and opportunities each year.
+As an ambassador, James intends to work closely with Mental Ideas on all aspects of film & media production and distribution, offering his expertise and creating empowering opportunities for our global creative community to engage with the widest audience.

 Ambassador Charlotte Farhan is a force of nature.
 She’s co-founder and managing director of non-profit Art Saves Lives International (ASLI) and works as an artist, illustrator, writer and activist.

-Charlotte lives with her husband, Mohammed, in Southsea, UK, along with their four cats and her psychiatric warning dog, Amadeus.
+Charlotte lives with her husband, Mohammed, in Portsmouth, UK, along with their four cats and two dogs.
 She has BA degrees in Fine Art, Creative Writing, Philosophy and Psychological Sciences, the latter she recently passed with a First!

 Charlotte speaks out about her ongoing struggles with mental illness to fight stigma and show others that mental illness is just like any physical illness and should be treated in exactly the same way.
 She’s affected by a number of conflicting psychiatric conditions, including Borderline Personality Disorder, Agoraphobia, PTSD and OCD.

-Charlotte and creative director Sadie Kaye co-founded ASLI together and collaborated as writer-illustrator on children’s book The Wishing Machine.
-In 2018, Charlotte took part in Sadie’s documentary As Bad As It Gets, set to air on RTHK Radio 3 later this year.
-Charlotte is now working on her own book projects, but the collaborations continue across many different forms.
+Charlotte and creative director Sadie Kaye co-founded ASLI together and collaborated as writer-illustrator on The Wishing Machine.
+Charlotte was an amazing guest in our documentary As Bad As It Gets, which aired on RTHK Radio 3 July 13, 2019.

 Ambassador Simone Lahbib is a Scottish actress, best known for her portrayal of idealistic Wing Governor Helen Stewart in the ITV drama series Bad Girls.
 Born in Stirling to a Scottish mother and a French Algerian father, Simone received her acting training at Queen Margaret College, after spending four years training at the Manor School of Ballet in Edinburgh.